Vrushesh/vrushesh.github.io/README.md

 # Setup

-All you need to get started is git & a text editor.
+All you need is Git & a text editor.
 I use Visual Studio Code - but sublime, atom, etc are all great as they provide syntax assisting tools.

-## OS X

-### Homebrew
+### OS X - Homebrew Install

 If you use [Homebrew](http://brew.sh/), you can install Git using the following command: